Recipe: How to make cannabis-infused teaLeafly StaffMarch 11, 2014

-- An infusion of dry flowers and water — typically less psychoactive because THC is not water-soluble.
+- An infusion of dry flowers and water (less psychoactive because THC is not water-soluble).

-- A mixture of cannabis infused with fat (e.g., coconut oil, butter, and/or dairy) combined with tea leaves and water to make a chai or latte-type drink.
+- A mixture of cannabis infused with fat (e.g., coconut oil, butter, and/or dairy) combined with tea leaves and water to make a latte-esque beverage.

-- A mixture of regular tea leaves and water heated with an alcohol-based extraction (such as a tincture) added to it.
+- A mixture of tea and an alcohol-based extraction, such as a tincture.

-Unfortunately, making infused tea that provides the wide variety of medicinal, psychoactive, or recreational effects cannabis offers isn’t as simple as you might think.
+Unfortunately, making infused tea that provides the wide variety of medicinal and psychoactive effects cannabis offers isn’t as simple as you might think.
 THC extraction can be a little finicky thanks to decarboxylation and solubility factors, but fear not: once you understand a few simple concepts, it’s all green fields from there!

-During the process of decarboxylation, the non-psychoactive compound THCA is converted to the compound THC, activating its many medicinal and psychoactive properties.
+During the process of decarboxylation, the non-intoxicating compound THCA is converted to the compound THC, activating different medicinal and psychoactive properties (read more about THCA’s unique medicinal properties here).
 The heat applied to cannabis when smoking or vaporizing provokes decarboxylation without any extra effort on our part.
 When making edibles, the process naturally occurs when the cannabis is cooked with butter or oils, or when hash and kief are added to a favorite recipe and then heated on the stove.